Marathi phonology: Vowels

 There is almost no phonemic length distinction, even though it is indicated in the script.
 Some educated speakers try to maintain a length distinction in learned borrowings (tatsamas) from Sanskrit.

 Unlike Konkani or Hindustani, there are no phonemic nasal vowels in Marathi.

 Marathi only has four phonemic diphthongs: //əi, əu, ai, au//.

-There are two more vowel signs used when writing Marathi to denote the pronunciations of English words such as of //æ// in act and //ɔ// in all.
-These are written as अॅ and ऑ.
+The vowels æ and ɔ only appear in loanwords, and are represented in writing by the letters अॅ and ऑ respectively.